3301 Travel on University Business

 D. Consultants Traveling on University Business

 Consultants traveling on University business will be reimbursed for reasonable and necessary business expenses.
-Provisions for such reimbursements should be included in any applicable agreement (Policy 3210 Professional Services and Consulting).
+Provisions for such reimbursements should be included in any applicable agreement (Policy 3210 Purchase Contracts).
 Provisions not authorized by contractual agreement must be approved in advance by the department Lead Administrator.

 E. Restrictions for Travelers Who Are Not U.S. Citizens or U.S. Permanent Residents